Swerve sweetener is a sugar substitute that often receives the “natural” tag, and it is the self-proclaimed “ultimate replacement for sugar.”

 With the popularity of low-carb and keto diets, more people are looking into sugar replacements for their kitchen.

-Given this, there are a vast number of natural and artificial sweeteners on the market.
+As a result, there are a vast number of natural and artificial sweeteners on the market, but is Swerve a safe choice?

 What Is Swerve Sweetener?